nicolasmf/pyxploit-db/README.md

 ![Table Result](images/screenshot_table.png)

+The full explanation of the functions can be found in the wiki or directly in the code.

 ## TODO (WIP)

 - [x] searchEDB function
 - [ ] searchCVE function
+- [ ] Create a wiki
 - [ ] Create a package